 So, why should you use both SEO and SEM?
 Since SEO helps your organic ranking there’s no reason not to use it!
 Making your website search engine friendly with SEO will give you a good baseline for your website’s optimization and will help you bring more users to your site.
 SEO clicks through organic listings don’t cost anything either, so it makes sense to make your website as search friendly as possible.
 SEM, on the other hand, will bring users to your site that are actively looking for what you’re offering, so it’s worth investing in an SEM campaign as well.
 While you do have to pay for these clicks, you’re also getting customers who want to be involved in what your business is providing.
 These customers can lead to higher revenue for your business and they are worth trying to attract.

 The most important part of both SEO and SEM is making sure that you’re using the right keywords and optimizations for each.
 Researching keywords related to your business, local keywords that are popular in your area, and paying for the right keywords are all steps you should take the time for.
 If you need a hand coming up with keywords or optimizing your site, give us a shout!
 If you need to start your optimizations from scratch, we do that too!
+If you want more tips and information, please browse our website for more tips on SEO in Nanaimo and other areas.
 We’ve got a whole crew of expert team members ready to help you on your way, so contact us today to book a consultation!